tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 Alex: “Don’t speak to me like that, I’m only trying to help.”

 Me: “Sorry, Alex.
-It’s just … I have no idea who could be doing this.”
+It’s just, I have no idea who could be doing this.”

 Alex's phone pinged.
 She reached into her pocket and pulled it out.